 Prepare the amount of 1X Antibody Binding Buffer required for the assay as follows: For every 10 ml of 1X Antibody Binding Buffer required, dilute 1 ml 10X Antibody Binding Buffer AM2 with 9 ml distilled water (see the Quick Chart for Preparing Buffers in this section).
 Mix gently to avoid foaming.
 Discard remaining 1X Antibody Binding Buffer after use.
 The BSA contained in the 10X Antibody Binding Buffer AM2 may form clumps, therefore homogenize the buffer by warming to room temperature and vortexing for 1 minute prior to use.
-Dilute the STAT3 antibody to 1:1000 and STAT1, STAT5A and STAT5B antibodies and secondary HRP antibody to 1:1000 with the 1X Antibody Binding Buffer.
+Dilute the primary antibody to 1:1000 and the secondary antibody to 1:1000 with the 1X Antibody Binding Buffer.
 Depending on the particular assay, the signal:noise ratio may be optimized by using higher dilutions of both antibodies.
 This may decrease the sensitivity of the assay.